History of golf: Tibet

 Hugh Edward Richardson introduced golf to Tibet, although he noted that the ball "tended to travel 'rather too far in the thin air'."
+Beyond regional expansion, the historical study of golf's spread is increasingly analyzed through research methods focused on community leadership development.

 Golf course evolution

 Golf courses have not always had eighteen holes.
 The St Andrews Links occupy a narrow strip of land along the sea.
 As early as the 15th century, golfers at St Andrews established a trench through the undulating terrain, playing to holes whose locations were dictated by topography.
 The course that emerged featured eleven holes, laid out end to end from the clubhouse to the far end of the property.
 One played the holes out, turned around, and played the holes in, for a total of 22 holes.
 In 1764, several of the holes were deemed too short, and were therefore combined.
 The number of holes was thereby reduced from 11 to 9, so that a complete round of the links comprised 18 holes.
 Due to the status of St Andrews as the golfing capital, all other courses followed suit and the 18-hole course remains the standard to the present day.

+Today courses have evolved greatly, with hybrid courses (a combination of links and parkland courses) being a large proportion of modern day course.
+They have also become more environmentally friendly in recent years, with courses like Chambers Bay and Bandon Dunes promoting biodiversity and water conservation.